-We are excited and delighted you chose YMCA Camp Colman for your camper (s) for summer 2023!
+We are excited and delighted you chose YMCA Camp Colman for your camper (s) in summer 2024!
 We hope they are as excited to come to camp as we are to have them.

-The Colman community was built on the Y's core values of caring, honesty, respect, and responsibility to create a place where campers can explore, grow, and be their most authentic selves.
+The Colman community was built on the Y's core values of caring, honesty, respect, responsibility, and passion for excellence, to create a place where campers can explore, grow, and be their most authentic selves.
 Your camper will make friends, try new activities, and learn new skills while immersed in the natural beauty of the south Puget Sound.

-Our goal is to provide meaningful outdoor experiences by opportunities for growth in a welcoming community for all, especially youth.
-We do this through the demonstration of our core values and by focusing on safety, being intentional in our programming, seeking to inspire others, creating a warm and welcoming environment base in empathy and restorative practices.
+Our goal is to provide meaningful outdoor experiences with opportunities for growth in a welcoming community for all, especially youth.
+We do this through the demonstration of our core values and by focusing on safety, being intentional in our programming, seeking to inspire others, creating a warm, welcoming environment based in empathy, and restorative practices.

-The Camp Colman experience is facilitated by our talented team of cabin counselors and staff, who come from a wide variety of backgrounds and experiences, and take pride in helping kids explore, learn and grow.
+The Camp Colman experience is facilitated by our talented team of cabin counselors and staff, who come from a wide variety of backgrounds and experiences, and take pride in helping kids explore, learn, and grow.